 Print materials in the Reference collection consist of almanacs, bibliographies (standard, general, and subject specific), biographical sources, concordances, dictionaries (English language, foreign language, and subject dictionaries), general encyclopedias, specific subject encyclopedias, geographical sources (atlases, gazetteers, maps), guidebooks, handbooks, loose leaf materials, manuals, newspaper and periodical indexes and abstracts, pamphlets, statistical/table compilations, basic texts with high reference value, and yearbooks.
 Government documents are included in the Reference collection if their content falls within the criteria of reference materials.

-The Reference Department aims to collect both current and retrospective materials.
+The Research & Instruction Department aims to collect both current and retrospective materials.
 The emphasis is on current materials but older materials are purchased depending on the information content and the availability of funds.
 Only one copy of a title is ordered.
 Exceptions are made to ensure the availability of heavily used materials.
 Reference books are ordered in hard copy format with the exception of those items that are withdrawn annually when the newer editions are received.

 Most reference books are ordered through a vendor.
 A few are ordered directly from publishers.
 Some titles are placed on a standing order list.
 Standing order titles include materials that need to be current to be useful, such as directories, almanacs, yearbooks, etc., as well as materials published on a particular cycle that we choose to order on a particular schedule reflecting information needs and budgetary constraints.
 Titles on this list will be reviewed annually for additions, deletions, and changes in the frequency of ordering.